Quantum-Enhanced LLM Efficient Fine Tuning: Introduction

-\textbf{Significant Reduction in Trainable Parameters}: The QWTHN framework reduces the number of trainable parameters by 76\% compared to LoRA under equivalent conditions, achieving superior parameter efficiency while maintaining model performance.

-\textbf{Efficient Training}: By significantly reducing the number of parameters, the model becomes easier to train.
-In certain scenarios, the convergence speed can be accelerated by 20\% in terms of step size (i.e., the rate of loss value change per unit time), enabling the model to achieve superior fitting performance with fewer training steps.
-This not only mitigates the risk of overfitting but also holds potential for reducing training costs.
-Furthermore, the quantum tensor network emphasizes the local correlations within input signals, which helps prevent the training process from being trapped in suboptimal local minima.
+\textbf{Significant reduction in trainable parameters}: The QTHA method demonstrates remarkable parameter efficiency, reducing trainable parameters by 76\% compared to LoRA under identical conditions while preserving model performance.
+This substantial parameter reduction significantly enhances model trainability.
+Notably, in specific scenarios, QTHA accelerates convergence by 20\% in terms of step size (measured by the rate of loss value change per unit time), enabling the model to achieve optimal fitting performance with fewer training iterations.
+This dual advantage not only reduces overfitting risks but also shows promising potential for lowering computational costs.

-\textbf{Enhancing the Expressive Power of Current Low-Rank Fine-Tuning Networks}: We demonstrate that QWTHN not only serves as a viable alternative to classical parameter-efficient fine-tuning methods such as LoRA and DoRA, but also exhibits superior performance across a broader spectrum of fine-tuning tasks.
-Specifically, on the CPsyCounD and R1-Distill-SFT datasets, QWTHN achieves up to a 15\% reduction in training loss while significantly decreasing the number of trainable parameters.
-Moreover, it improves accuracy metrics by up to 20\% on small-scale test sets through optimized parameter adaptation mechanisms.
+\textbf{Enhancing the performance of LLM fine-tuning}: We demonstrate that QTHA not only serves as a viable alternative to classical parameter-efficient fine-tuning methods such as LoRA and DoRA, but also exhibits superior performance across a broader spectrum of fine-tuning tasks.
+Specifically, QTHA achieves up to a 17\% reduction in training loss while significantly decreasing the number of trainable parameters.
+Moreover, it improves accuracy metrics by up to 17\% on small-scale test sets through optimized parameter adaptation mechanisms.

-This paper is structured as follows: Section I introduces the research background of large-scale language models, reviews recent advances in quantum-inspired methodologies for model adaptation, and outlines the significance of our work in addressing existing gaps.
-Section II critically examines classical fine-tuning techniques for large models and explores quantum-based approaches to integrating quantum principles into LLM adaptation frameworks.
-Section III details our experimental methodology, including the proposed model architecture, presents empirical results with comparative analyses, and discusses the implications of the findings for efficient model fine-tuning.
-Finally, Section IV summarizes the research contributions and proposes future directions for advancing quantum-augmented LLM technologies.
+This study employs a systematic framework to advance quantum-enhanced language model research: Section I establishes the innovative potential of this work in addressing domain-critical challenges by tracing the evolutionary trajectory of LLMs and synthesizing advancements in quantum-inspired adaptation methodologies.
+Section II deconstructs conventional fine-tuning paradigms while proposing a groundbreaking quantum-integrated strategy that architecturally embeds quantum computational principles into LLM adaptation frameworks.
+Section III designs an innovative hybrid experimental protocol, demonstrating statistically significant benchmarking results through comprehensive comparative analyses to elucidate the mechanism of resource-efficient quantum-enhanced fine-tuning.
+The concluding Section IV crystallizes dual-impact theoretical-practical innovations in quantum-enhanced fine-tuning of LLMs, charting transformative pathways for next-generation LLM ecosystems.